Recursive-algebraic solution of the closed string tachyon vacuum equation: Review of the FVM formulation

 \subsection{The Fenchel--Nielsen b-ghost $\BG$}

 The Fenchel--Nielsen b-ghost is an operator that arises naturally from the hyperbolic geometry of the moduli space.
-To understand its origin, recall that any bordered hyperbolic surface admits a pants decomposition, and the Fenchel--Nielsen coordinates $(l_i,\tau_i)$ --- lengths and twists along the internal geodesics (``seams'') --- provide global coordinates on the moduli space~\cite{Wolpert:2010wn}.
+To understand its origin, recall that any bordered hyperbolic surface admits a pants decomposition, and the Fenchel--Nielsen coordinates $(l_i,\tau_i)$ --- lengths and twists along the internal geodesics (``seams'') --- provide global coordinates on the cover of moduli space~\cite{Wolpert:2010wn}.
 The Weil--Petersson symplectic form in these coordinates takes the simple form $\omega_{\mathrm{WP}} = \sum_i \ud l_i \wedge \ud\tau_i,$ so the twist $\tau_i$ is the coordinate canonically conjugate to the length $l_i.$

 In string field theory, integrating over moduli requires a b-ghost insertion to absorb the antighost zero mode associated with each modulus~\cite{Zwiebach:1992ie}.
-The twist $\tau_i$ along a seam is one such modulus, and the corresponding insertion is the contour integral of the b-ghost field along the vector field that generates the Fenchel--Nielsen twist deformation.
-Concretely, if $v_{\mathrm{FN}}$ denotes the Beltrami differential corresponding to an infinitesimal twist of the seam at the $j$-th geodesic boundary of a pair of pants, then the Fenchel--Nielsen b-ghost is defined as~\cite{Firat:2024ajp,Costello:2019fuh}
+The length of a seam is one such modulus, and the corresponding insertion is the contour integral of the b-ghost field along the vector field that generates the Fenchel--Nielsen.
+Concretely, if $v_{\mathrm{FN}}$ denotes the Beltrami differential corresponding to an infinitesimal change of the seam at the $j$-th geodesic boundary of a pair of pants, then the Fenchel--Nielsen b-ghost is defined as~\cite{Firat:2024ajp,Costello:2019fuh}

 where the contour encircles the puncture associated with the deformed border.
 This definition is intrinsic to the geometry of the pair of pants: $v_{\mathrm{FN}}$ is determined by the hyperbolic metric and the pants decomposition, and $\BG_j$ depends on all three border lengths $(L_j,L_i,L_k).$